Thomas-Mildner/KP-DataBinding/LectureNotes.md

 ### Data binding

-Data binding is a elementary concept of GUI programming often based on common software design patterns like the Observer pattern.
+Data binding is an elementary concept of GUI programming often based on common software design patterns like the Observer pattern.
 There are some disadvantages of data binding which could be possible a problem but the advantages outweigh the disadvantages.
 The developer should choose the right binding mechanism for the suited use case to prevent errors.
 There are a lot of GUI frameworks who are support data binding.

 ### Typescript

-Typescript is a superset of JavaScript, which means that a average JavaScript programmer could easily learn Typescript.
+Typescript is a superset of JavaScript, which means that an average JavaScript programmer could easily learn Typescript.
 He/she will take benefits with Typescript like a strongly typed language, object orientation and compile checks.
 Some kind of errors could be detected while compile time and will not throw runtime errors.